Britain's FTSE led lower by ITV, William Hill

 "This is a good buying opportunity ...
 U.S. TV market (is) very different from UK/Europe - channels show a lot more advertising (>20 mins per hr) giving consumers a big incentive to switch off especially given the high cable fees," Liberum analysts said in a note.

-Also on the downside, Britain's largest bookmaker William Hill fell more than 7 percent after posting a 12 percent fall in first-half operating profit, weighed down by increased machine games duty and a new tax on bets made online by its UK-based customers.
+Britain's largest bookmaker William Hill also shed more than 5 percent after posting a 12 percent fall in first-half operating profit, weighed down by increased machine games duty and a new tax on bets made online by its UK-based customers.

 In a separate statement, the group said it had acquired 29.4 percent of NeoGames, an online lottery software and services provider, for $25 million.